mayope/keycloakmigration/docsbuild/content/quickstart/jar.md

       --fail-on-undefined-variables                           Fail if variables could not be replaced, defaulting to false.

-      --warn-on-undefined-variables                           Fail if variables could not bereplaced, to true.
+      --warn-on-undefined-variables                           warn if variables could not bereplaced, defaulting to true.

     positional arguments: